open/close all folders

-- The main character in the Saints Row games.
-In the first, you are "the Playa," a new recruit into the 3rd Street Saints street gang who eventually rises to becomes second-in-command to its founder, Julius Little.
-In the second game, the Playa awakens from a years-long coma to find Julius missing and the Saints disbanded.
-Becoming "the Boss," they reform the Saints under their own control and go about conquering the city.
+- In the first, the protagonist is "Playa", a new recruit into the Third Street Saints street gang, who eventually rises to become second-in-command to its founder, Julius Little.
+In the second game, Playa awakens from a years-long coma to find Julius missing and the Saints disbanded.
+Becoming "the Boss", they reform the Saints under their own control and go about conquering the city.

 - At the end of A2XT, once Science is defeated, Pandamona destroys the Super Leek machine in order to remake the universe on her own image.

 - In Knights of the Old Republic Big Bad Darth Malak was originally apprentice and subordinate to Darth Revan.
 After Revan's defeat Malak took control of the Sith forces.
 Unfortunately where Revan was pragmatic about his war efforts, thus limiting collateral damage, Malak savored the opportunity to cause mass destruction.